LambdAurora/optifine_alternatives/README.in.md

 ## Compatibility

+Only one mod at a time can replace the rendering engine, as such feature requires a full control of the engine to avoid graphical corruption and crashes.
-Sodium and Canvas Renderer are incompatible.
+This means rendering mods like Sodium, VulkanMod, and Canvas Renderer are incompatible.

-Some mods require the Fabric Renderer API to work, Canvas supports it, but Sodium will not support it by default, [Indium] is required to support it.

-- [Indium] - Adds support of the Fabric Renderer API to [Sodium](https://modrinth.com/mod/sodium).
-  - Available for: 1.16 -> 1.20.4
+When a mod replaces the rendering engine it will also need to provide support for Fabric Renderer API, so that mods which interact with custom models can properly render them.

+Canvas provides a Fabric Renderer implementation, Sodium only provides one since its 0.6 release, before then [Indium] was required to add support.
+As a rule of thumb, Sodium 0.6 exists since 1.21, Sodium 0.5 and below target 1.20.6 and below and will require [Indium] on those versions.

 [Indium]: https://modrinth.com/mod/indium "Indium Modrinth Page"